 Tender writing support

 So, what is the next step?
 If you are new to tendering for government contracts, as mentioned above, one of the best places to start is framework agreements, where the government are looking to work with a variety of suppliers, typically in a range of locations or service areas.
-This can also introduce your company to a few different public sector buyers.
+This can also introduce your company to a few different public sector buyers and public sector organisations.

 Ensure you are observing the market and are kept up to date with all contract opportunities, so that you can identify a suitable contract to bid for.
-Once you have done this, review the tender documents and decide whether your company holds the relevant bid writing skills to complete the tender in-house; if not look to professional tender writing support.
+Once you have done this, review the invitation to tender documents and decide whether your company holds the relevant bid writing skills to complete the tender in-house; if not look to professional tender writing support for your invitation to tender response.

 Executive Compass have completed thousands of government tenders over the past 10 years and are well-placed to support you in any step of your tender writing journey.
 Contact our team today, or chat to a member of the team via live chat, to understand how we can support you in securing a government contract.